Podcast: Play in new window | Download

 Andy specializes in cross-cultural interaction in business settings and has created a popular MBA course focused on cross-cultural adaptation.
 He has published widely on the topic of cultural adaptation; his work has been featured by a range of media outlets including the Financial Times, the Boston Globe, NPR, Voice of America, and Harvard Business Review.

 Andy’s book is considered one of the most influential works in the intercultural field in recent years and we frequently use some of his concepts during training and coaching programs at The Culture Mastery.
-One of the principles Andy teaches is that, when crossing cultures, there often isn’t one right way to adjust to different behaviors.
-People typically have a Zone of Appropriateness for their behavioral preferences.
-Learning to identify this zone and to eventually expand it, is a critical skill for working successfully in different cultural contexts.
+One of the principles Andy teaches is that when crossing cultures there often isn’t a right way to adjust to different behaviors.
+People typically have a Zone of Appropriateness for our behavioral preferences.

 In this episode Christian also talks about: